PhD Scholarships at SEPnet Universities

 GRADnet is SEPnet’s collaborative physics graduate school, providing one of the most dynamic postgraduate training environments in the UK.
 GRADnet conducts an annual programme of discipline-specific training and also more generic postgraduate skills training for physics PhD and MSc by Research students to enhance their knowledge, skills and future career opportunities.
 The planning and delivery of the collaborative programme draws on academic and technical input from across the universities constituting SEPnet and industry, and is jointly delivered by both academic and industry course leaders.
 GRADnet events include industry workshops and challenges to expand your horizons, enabling you to discover first hand the myriad ways in which physics PhD graduates have employed the knowledge and skills developed during their research, so you too can make the most of your PhD.
 Courses range from 1-day training sessions at a central location, to 3-4 days residential schools.
 SEPnet-arranged industry placements are also available to PhD students, either during or shortly after the completion of their degrees.
 These and other opportunities, e.g. opportunities to participate in community outreach, will enhance your competencies and abilities, as well as strengthen your C.V.

 Why do a PhD in the first place?

-You probably haven’t yet seriously thought about what to do after your PhD but whether your direction is to enter academia as a Physics researcher or to take your Physics PhD training into a career in the “real world” the GRADnet programme can help you make your mind up and prepare you.
-Here’s one of our former PhD graduates to help you with what you need to know.
+You may or may not know what you want to do after your physics PhD, but whether your plan is to enter academia or to take your PhD training into a career in industry, the GRADnet programme can help you make your mind up and prepare you for what comes next.